rahmanda/ambercat/README.md

 };
 ```

 The `title` values will be used to set title page.
 The `filename` should be matched with the route you just registered on `src/routes.js`.
+The optional `description` value will be used for meta description on your page.

 ### Customize tailwind.js